pradeep-mishra/sticker/README.md

-# 📌 Super Sticker
+# Super Sticker

 A browser extension that lets you attach sticky notes to any element on any webpage.
 Notes persist and reappear when you revisit the page.

-## ✨ Features
+## Features

-- **Attach Notes to Elements** — Click any element on a webpage to add a sticky note
+- **Attach Notes to Elements** — Click "Add Note" button in extension popup and then click any element on a webpage to add a sticky note
+- **See All Notes in the page** — Click "Show Notes" button in extension popup
 - **Smart Positioning** — Notes automatically position themselves to avoid viewport edges
 - **Glassmorphism Design** — Beautiful frosted glass aesthetic
 - **Persistent Storage** — Notes are saved and restored when you revisit pages
-- **Orphan Notes Panel** — Notes for removed elements appear in a collapsible panel
+- **Orphan Notes Panel** — Notes for removed elements can be accessed from a collapsible panel
 - **Keyboard Shortcuts** — Quick access without touching the mouse
 - **Cross-Browser Support** — Works on Chrome, Brave, Edge, and Firefox

-## 🎯 How It Works
+## How It Works

 1. Click the extension icon and select "Add Note"
 2. Hover over any element — it highlights with a dashed border